UAE: Features of Taxation, Tax Policy, Planning

 - Simplified registration procedure and minimal costs on administration and maintenance of the company.

-The government of the United Arab Emirates, in order to create the most comfortable investment and business climate, has signed a number of international agreements which are aimed at avoiding double taxation of the business.
-Such agreements make it possible to optimize the taxable base at the international level and have become an effective tool for large multinational companies and holding structures.
+Another feature of local tax policy is a number of international agreements which are aimed at avoiding double taxation of the business.
+These double tax treaties make it possible to optimize the taxable base at the international level and have become an effective tool for large multinational companies and holding structures.

-Thus, the tax legislation of the United Arab Emirates is attractive not only for business but also for the international companies, which can make Dubai the hub of their business operations and receive all the benefits from the extremely favourable tax regime of UAE.
+Thus, the tax policy of the United Arab Emirates is attractive not only for business but also for the international companies, which can make Dubai the hub of their business operations and receive all the benefits from the extremely favorable tax regime of UAE.